 About Salted Roots

 KellyAnn and Matt are no strangers to adventure.
 They’ve been seasonal workers in Alaska, driven to Nicaragua and back, spent three years on the road living out of their car, and have always loved meeting other travelers.
 But there was something about Alaska—and Resurrection Bay in particular—that spoke to them.
 They knew they were meant to move here, and they knew they wanted to create someplace special for travelers to stay.
 With a combined 20 years in hospitality and business management, they purchased this perfect piece of land—a place they loved so much they got married on it!
 Now they’ve been building out the property and realizing their dream of creating a refuge for those looking for more than just a bed.
-These two cabins are just the first phase; eventually there will be a community space for weddings and yoga classes.
+These four cabins are just the first phase; eventually there will be a community indoor space for weddings and yoga classes.
 It will be a place you’ll want to return to.